 A few years ago I needed a quick, unique, bite-sized dessert to bring to a cocktail party; I dusted off Jen’s recipe, added Hershey’s milk chocolate and more nuts to make it healthier (kidding, sort of), and cranked out my first batch of toffee.
 It was a disaster.
 The butter/sugar mixture separated and I ended up with a pool of butter on top of my cooling toffee.
 I blotted it with paper towels and salvaged it, but it was a humbling experience.
 It wasn’t until last year that I finally figured out (OK – researched) the trick: Melt the butter slowly!
 And – warm the nuts and pan.
 Do this and success is (almost) guaranteed.
 You’ll never buy canned toffee again.

 This recipe makes about 2 pounds of finished toffee.
 It will keep for months in the freezer, unless you have weak willpower.
 Then I’d give it a few days at best.

 - 1 lb (Yes, friends, that’s 4 sticks!) salted butter (or if unsalted add ½ tsp kosher salt)

 - 2 c sugar

 - 1 cup semisweet or bittersweet chocolate chips, such as Ghirardelli bittersweet chips

-In large heavy saucepan over low heat, melt butter, sugar and corn syrup (if using) until fully melted and combined.
+In large heavy saucepan over medium-low heat, melt butter, sugar and corn syrup (if using) until fully melted and combined.
 (Be patient!
 Melting the butter and sugar over too high of heat will cause the butter to separate and make a big greasy mess.)